dondublon/samsungTestTask/README.md

 # The Queue

+## 1st Approach, using DB.
+The main one.
 I use DB (SQLIte in my case) and leverage on its indexes.
 Of course, I can do the index myself, but it would be just a reproduction of DB indexes functionality.